HBica05/MindMastery/README.md

 * Test Your Changes: Ensure your changes work as expected and do not introduce bugs.
 * Submit a Pull Request: Push your changes to your fork and submit a pull request to the original repository.

-## Logic Flow
+## 📈 Logic Flow
-Starting with a flowchart helped me visualize how the program would flow and its sequence.
+Starting with a flowchart helped me to better visualize how the program would run.

 ![alt text](image-18.png)